luizgasparetto/flutter_auto_cache/README.md

 The majority of `Flutter Auto Cache` code is open-source.
 We are committed to a transparent development process and highly appreciate any contributions.
 Whether you are helping us fix bugs, proposing new features or improving our documentation.

-- **Bug Report:** If you see an error message or encounter an issue while using Flutter Auto Cache, please create a [bug report](https://github.com/luizgasparetto/flutter_auto_cache/issues/new?assignees=&labels=type%3A+feature+request&template=BUG-REPORT.yml).
+- **Bug Report:** If you see an error message or encounter an issue while using this package, please create a [bug report](https://github.com/luizgasparetto/flutter_auto_cache/issues/new?assignees=&labels=type%3A+feature+request&template=BUG-REPORT.yml).

 - **Feature Request:** If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request](https://github.com/luizgasparetto/flutter_auto_cache/issues/new?assignees=&labels=type%3A+feature+request&template=SUGGESTION-REQUEST.yml).